IIIF/api/source/api/presentation/3.0/index.md

 ```

 __Machine actionable URIs and links for users__<br/>
 The machine actionable URIs for both Creative Commons licenses and RightsStatements.org right statements are `http` URIs.
 In both cases, human readable descriptions are available from equivalent `https` URIs.
-Clients may wish to rewrite links presented to users to use these eqivalent `https` URIs.
+Clients may wish to rewrite links presented to users to use these equivalent `https` URIs.
 {: .note}

 ##### provider